Humidity Controlled Musical Instrument Storage

-As a music artist, could you imagine your precious instrument sounding out of tuned?
+Could you imagine your instruments sounding out of tuned?

 The tone of a musical instrument with a pure timbre is significantly affected under high humidity conditions.
 Wood is an organic material which exchanges moisture with the surrounding air.
 It swells and contracts depending on its moisture content, and its moisture level depends directly on the moisture in the surrounding air.
 This change in shape and size puts stress on the instrument.